versia-pub/server/docs/installation.md

 - (Optional if you want search) A working [Sonic](https://github.com/valeriansaliou/sonic) instance

 > [!WARNING]
 > Versia Server has not been tested on Windows or macOS.
-It is recommended to use a Linux-based operating system to run LysVersia Serverand.
+It is recommended to use a Linux-based operating system to run Versia Server.
 >
 > We will not be offering support to Windows or macOS users.
 If you are using one of these operating systems, please use a virtual machine or container to run Versia Server.